Symbiota2/Symbiota2-php/docs/setup/installation.md

 If any of the Docker server stack components are to be used, [Docker Desktop](https://www.docker.com/products/docker-desktop) must be installed also.

+**If you are installing Symbiota2 on a Linux machine, make sure you have node.js 10 or greater installed.**

 To install Symbiota2: